 The comparison method for tree building is simple, just compare validated mutations across potential relatives.
 If you have two brothers that have the same mutation unique to them then you can legitimately assume their most recent common ancestor, their father, had it.
 If you check a male cousin and he has the same mutation you can back up a step and know the grandfather had it.
 However, you need apples to apples comparisons of test results.
 It is of little value to do tests that few others are doing.
 Think of this as a team sport.
 You have to get others potentially related to take the same tests as you do or find them in the matching database.
 This is why the size of the matching database and recruiting efforts are so important.

 Y DNA tracking is both very granular, sensitive to the generations, and consistent, due to the father-son inheritance staying intact.
 As a comparison, Big Y looks for SNPs across about 700 times more base locations as full mitochondrial DNA sequencing does.
 The granularity on the Y side means refined branching support for genetic genealogy.
 However, Y DNA only tracks a paternal lineage, your father's father's father, etc. Still, this can be applied across your family tree.
 Every mother has a father, every grandmother had father and so on.
-The key is to find male relatives, male cousins and uncles, and get them Y DNA tested while you can.
+The key is to find male relatives, male cousins and uncles, and get them deeply Y DNA tested while you can.

 Why DNA testing at a full platform genetic genealogy company?